AlwaysHungrie/constella/docker-base-image/README.md

 The image hosted [here](https://hub.docker.com/repository/docker/dhairyashah98/python-base/general) is the same as the one that will be used inside the enclave and is generated using the `base.Dockerfile` file.

-Users should verify the contents of the image when building the enclave image themselves to verify the PCRS values.
+Users should verify the contents of the image when building the enclave image themselves to verify the PCR values.

 ### Viewing the image contents